 While many enter this period in their lives with great expectations, retirement is a time to finally be able to relax, go on trips, and catch up with dreams that have had to take the backseat.
 To those saddled with debt, however, the golden years may not be quite so golden.
 The shadow cast by debt in retirement casts over plans that inhibit financial freedom and add stress to a period meant to be enjoyed easily.
-This therefore brings into important focus pre-retirement debt management and reduction on the way to a secure, comfortable future.
+This, therefore, brings into important focus pre-retirement debt management and reduction on the way to a secure, comfortable future.

 This comprehensive guide aims to investigate some of the best strategies that will help one tame debt in the years leading up to retirement.
 We shall discuss why it is important to manage debt, consider various types of debt, and outline some practical steps you can take to reduce your financial obligations.
 Whether a few years or a decade away from retiring, this article will help shed light on how best to achieve a debt-free, or at least debt-reduced, retirement.

-Understanding the Effects of Debt in Retirement
+Understanding the Effects of Debt on Retirement

 Before delving into effective strategies in debt management, it is necessary to understand the effects carrying debt into retirement years can have on financial well-being.